Relintai/pandemonium_engine_docs/tutorials/physics/soft_body.md

 ![](img/softbody_cloak_subdivide.png)

+Tip:
-.. tip:: Subdivision generates a more tessellated mesh for better simulations.
+ Subdivision generates a more tessellated mesh for better simulations.

 Add a `BoneAttachment` node under the skeleton node and select the Neck bone to attach the cloak to the character skeleton.